SaharshSS/ZephyrSim/README.md

 </p>

 <p align="center">
-  <b>Simulate drone flight through wind, birds, GPS, and airspace—powered by NVIDIA Omniverse and OpenUSD.</b>
+  <b>Simulate drone flight through wind, GPS, and airspace—powered by NVIDIA Omniverse and OpenUSD.</b>
 </p>

 ---

 ## 🌬️ ZephyrSim

 **ZephyrSim** is an open-source drone simulation environment built in **NVIDIA Omniverse** and **OpenUSD**.
-It focuses on realistic aerial navigation through dynamic environments with wind, bird traffic, planes, and GPS imperfections—ideal for testing autonomous flight logic and perception systems.
+It focuses on realistic aerial navigation through dynamic environments with wind, planes, and GPS imperfections—ideal for testing autonomous flight logic and perception systems.

 ---